-FEEDBACK RESPONSE Highways and Accessibility Two resident responses referred to the access point off West End / High Street being dangerous and suggested that access to this part of the site should be achieved from Copp Lane.
-One local resident stated that there are no safe footpaths on Copp Lane, with another response drawing attention to the narrow nature of the village's roads.
+FEEDBACK RESPONSE Highways and Accessibility · · · · · · · · · · · · · · · · · · · An access in this location serving 13 dwellings has been assessed by the Local Highway Authority as being acceptable in principle during their consideration of planning application 18/00540/FULMAJ.
+To access this part of the site from within the main Masterplan area could necessitate the removal of established trees which define the site boundaries.
+An access in this location would also enable additional pedestrian and cycle links from the main Masterplan area to High Street.
+As such a secondary access is to be proposed in this general location, but the number of dwellings to be served is restricted and it will not provide vehicular access to the wider Masterplan area. with another response drawing attention to the narrow nature of the village's roads.
 A 'Right to Ride' representative for Cycling UK highlighted safety issues regarding paths along Copp Lane, suggesting that this could encourage future residents of the site to use car travel more.
-The representative suggested persuading the owner of the Dovecote field to allow the incorporation of a path along its western or eastern boundary with planting and enhanced landscaping to further improve the setting of the monument. masterplan area, with appropriate crossing points on the southern side of Copp Lane.
-There is southern footpaths where they pass the Masterp development.
-Whilst the existing footpaths are in centre, this arrangement was not considered una south of Copp Lane was approved on appeal.
-More 3 resident responses related to the internal road network, which included a suggestion for the implementation of a one-way system through the site, a reduced speed limit and pedestrian crossings throughout the site.
-Fylde Borough Council's Head of Housing and a local resident suggested the inclusion of a pedestrian crossing from the site to Little Eccleston on the A586.
-The central spine road must be two way for a traffic movements through Great Eccleston centre principles is for the spine road to be designed in location of any crossing points on or off-site is a Sports England made general comments regarding the promotion of attractive pedestrian links and that a crescent design of internal roads would be positive design consideration as they limit dead-ends and support connectivity and pedestrian movement. throughout the site, although the level of detail rel Highways England welcomed the opportunity for the proposed link road connecting development south of Copp Lane to the A586, which they envisage will help in easing the pressure on the A585 Thistleton Junction.
-A 'Right to Ride' representative for Cycling UK highlighted the potential for cycle travel to other areas in the borough including Poulton, Kirkham and Warton, Garstang and Myercough College.
+The representative suggested persuading the owner of the Dovecote field to allow the incorporation of a path along its western or eastern boundary Footpaths on the northern side of Copp Lane can be provided where they fall within the masterplan area, with appropriate crossing points made available to the existing footpaths on the southern side of Copp Lane.
+There is already a commitment to widen these southern footpaths where they pass the Masterplan area as part of the Rowland Homes development.
+Whilst the existing footpaths are intermittent when approaching the village centre, this arrangement was not considered unacceptable when the development to the south of Copp Lane was approved on appeal.
+Moreover, the Masterplan has been designed to ensure that there are alternative pedestrian links through the centre of the site onto High Street, where there are continuous footpaths to the village centre.
+3 resident responses related to the internal road network, which included a suggestion for the implementation of a one-way system through the site, a reduced speed limit and pedestrian crossings throughout the site.
+Fylde Borough Council's Head of Housing and a local resident suggested The central spine road must be two way for a development of this size and to reduce traffic movements through Great Eccleston centre, although one of the Masterplan design throughout the site, although the level of detail referred to by Sport England is a matter for Highways England welcomed the opportunity for the proposed link road connecting development south of Copp Lane to the A586, which they envisage will help in easing the pressure on the A585 Thistleton Junction. for cycle travel to other areas in the borough including Poulton, Kirkham and Warton, Garstang and Myercough College.
 Comments made by the representative identified issues and suggestions for off-site cycle routes from the site to each of these destinations.
-They also suggested a condition stating that should development of the caravan site off West End occur, there should be at least two points of future pedestrian access across this boundary, with similar provision should land to the south west also be developed in the future. stages and will need to be compliant with the deliverable and viable.
-The adjacent caravan site is not earmarked for sited outside the Masterplan area Any linkage considered as part of the detailed planning of the has been assessed by the Local Highway their consideration of planning application site from within the main Masterplan area rees which define the site boundaries.
-An tional pedestrian and cycle links from the a secondary access is to be proposed in gs to be served is restricted and it will not in area.
+They also suggested a condition stating that should development of the caravan site off West End occur, there should be at least two points of future pedestrian access